SrGaabriel/selene/README.md

 # Brand

-The brand of the language is a leaf.
+The icon of the language is a leaf.
 The theme color is #f05133.